 Since the early 1970’s, the Department of Health and Human Services (HHS), Office of the Inspector General (OIG) has the authority and responsibility “to protect the integrity of Department of Health & Human Services (HHS) programs as well as the health and welfare of program beneficiaries”.
 The OIG is acting in the people’s best interest to regulate and enforce violations of healthcare fraud, waste, and abuse.

 The OIG was created in 1976 and oversees more than 300 other HHS programs.
 The most common and well known are Medicare, Medicaid, TriCare, and CHIPs.
 Others include the Centers for Disease Control and Prevention, National Institutes of Health, and the Food and Drug Administration.
-The OIG for HHS is the largest Inspector General’s office in the federal government, with approximately 1,600 employees.
-The current Inspector General for HHS is Daniel Levinson.
+HHS OIG is the largest Inspector General’s office in the federal government, with approximately 1,600 employees.

 What Does the OIG Govern?